jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ```

-You should be able to load this page in the browser in your virtual machine by accessing: ```http://localhost/index.php```
+You should be able to load this page in the browser inside your virtual machine by accessing: ```http://localhost/index.php```

 #### HTTP/2